Collab4Sloth/Documentation/doc/docs/Documentation/User/Profiling/index.md

 # Profiling tools

+This page describes how to define and use profiling tools in `SLOTH`.

 ## MATools and Timetable

-``SLOTH`` provides a simple tool for profiling your application, consisting mainly in generating a time table of timed sections respecting the call stack (tree).
-The master or root timer of the call stack is initialized during the general initialization of ``SLOTH``:
+`SLOTH` provides a simple tool for profiling your application, consisting mainly in generating a time table of timed sections respecting the call stack (tree).
+The master or root timer of the call stack is initialized during the general initialization of `SLOTH`:

 ```c++